Extending Partitions and File Systems of a System Disk on Linux (fdisk)

 - Re-create an existing partition (services will be interrupted).

-If the MBR partition style is used and the disk capacity after expansion will exceed 2 TB, the space exceeding 2 TB cannot be used.
+If the MBR partition style is used and the disk capacity after expansion will exceed 2 TB, the space beyond 2 TB cannot be used.
 To make use of that space, change the disk partition style from MBR to GPT.
 Data on the disk will be cleared during such a change.
 Therefore, back up the disk data before changing the partition style.

-Performing the expansion operations with caution.
+Perform the expansion operations with caution.
 Misoperation may lead to data loss or exceptions.
 Therefore, you are advised to use CBR to back up the disk data before expansion.
 For details, see Managing Backups.

 Prerequisites